-In left lower abdomen you have the sigmoid colon, which is also called the descending colon.
+In left lower abdomen you have the sigmoid colon (other name: descending colon).
 So this is the reason why cancer of the colon in that area could produce pain; but constipation, ulcerative colitis, diverticulitis or irritable bowel syndrome could also cause pain in that region.
 In women ovarian cancer or ovarian cysts may produce pain in the region.
 Women can also get PID (pelvic inflammatory disease) from a Chlamydia or gonorrhea infection or a tubal pregnancy that needs to be diagnosed early to prevent a massive bleed when it ruptures.

-A kidney stone passing from the left kidney into the bladder may cause labor-like pains while being transported there through rhythmic, spasmodic contractions of the ureter producing pain in the left abdomen.
+A kidney stone passing from the left kidney into the bladder may cause labor-like pains.
+Rhythmic, spasmodic contractions of the ureter are producing pain in the left abdomen.
 Crohn’s disease is another bowel disease of both the small and the large intestine that can cause pain wherever it is active including the left lower abdomen.